jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 ==============================
 * The complete source code for these examples is available on [GitHub](https://github.com/jpotts/alfresco-developer-series).
 * Official documentation for both Enterprise Edition and Community Edition is available at [docs.alfresco.com](http://docs.alfresco.com/).
-* [Share Extras](http://share-extras.github.io/) has many examples of deeper Share customization.
 * The [Apache Chemistry Home Page](http://chemistry.apache.org/) has examples and source code that works with CMIS.
 * See [“Getting Started with CMIS”](https://ecmarchitect.com/archives/2009/11/23/1094) on [ecmarchitect.com](https://ecmarchitect.com) for a brief introduction to CMIS.
 The [Alfresco CMIS](http://cmis.alfresco.com/) page is also a great resource.
 And there is now a [CMIS book](http://www.manning.com/mueller/) availaible.
 * If you are ready to cover new ground, try another [ecmarchitect.com](https://ecmarchitect.com) tutorial in the [Alfresco Developer Series](https://ecmarchitect.com/alfresco-developer-series).
+The most logical next step is the [Developing Custom Actions](https://ecmarchitect.com/alfresco-developer-series-tutorials/actions/tutorial/tutorial.html) tutorial.